opennvm/nvmkv/README.md

 6. NVMKV SAMPLE CODE
 ====================

-There is a sample NVMKV application in the docs/example/ directory of the opennvm/nvmkv repo.
+There is a sample NVMKV application at the following link: https://github.com/opennvm/nvmkv/tree/master/docs/examples